microsoft/rushstack-websites/websites/heft.rushstack.io/docs/pages/plugins/jest.md

 | **heft.json options:** | [IJestPluginOptions](https://github.com/microsoft/rushstack/blob/main/heft-plugins/heft-jest-plugin/src/JestPlugin.ts) |
 <!-- prettier-ignore-end -->

-This task invokes the [Jest](https://jestjs.io/en/) test framework for unit testing.
+This plugin invokes the [Jest](https://jestjs.io/en/) test framework for unit testing.

 ## When to use it